gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 ### Dial tcp xxx.xx.x.x:xxx: i/o timeout

 This is a Kubernetes error that generally indicates the Kubernetes API server is unreachable by the runner manager.
+To resolve this issue:

-If using network security policies open up access to the Kubernetes API, usually on 443, 6443, or both.
+- If you use network security policies, grant access to the Kubernetes API, typically on port 443 or port 6443, or both.
-Also make sure that the Kubernetes API is up and running.
+- Ensure that the Kubernetes API is running.

 ### Connection refused when attempting to communicate with the Kubernetes API